victoriadw/CapstoneProjects/README.md

 # Capstone Projects
-This repository contains some of the Capstone projects I completed during my Data Science bootcamp with HyperionDev.
+This repository contains some of the Capstone projects I completed during my Data Science bootcamp.
 All programmes have been written in Python.

 ## Contents
 - T21 / **Capstone II** - Task Manager